 - 1. Only brushing in the morning: Many are compelled that brushing their teeth in the morning is enough since they head up to work and say good morning to everyone, not worrying about having the typical "morning breath" going throughout their day, then arriving home and go to bed without even a mouth rinse.

 Imagine all the food consumed sitting between your teeth at night for at least 8 hours, forming bacteria and a by-product that slowly but if daily decays your teeth.

 - 2. Not spending enough time brushing: Just because you brushed your teeth does not mean you cleaned them, brushing for at least 2 minutes really does help your mouth be free from plaque forming, cavities, and gum inflammation.

 - 3. Only seeing the dentist when in pain: Many cases people go running to the dentist until they can't stand a toothache, sadly most of this times the situation they could have avoided with regular dentist visit turns into an issue that will be expensive to repair and sometimes to losing some teeth.

-Oral Hygiene Tips for optimal Oral Hygiene
+Tips for optimal Oral Hygiene

 Visit your dentists, at least once a year, Sani Dental Group offers prevention care treatments such as regular teeth cleaning, deep cleaning, scaling and root planing.
 Also the latest technology in laser cleaning.